Skip to main content

 How to Detect and Prevent Lateral Movement

-Lateral movement happens fast – often within 30 minutes of initial compromise.
-That means security teams must shift from reactive alerts to proactive control, combining sophisticated detection techniques with robust prevention strategies that contain threats before they escalate.
+Lateral movement happens fast – in this era of AI-accelerated attacks, cyber adversaries can begin moving laterally less than 30 seconds after gaining initial access.
+That means security teams must shift from reactive alerts to proactive control, prioritizing robust prevention strategies that contain threats before they escalate on top of the detection techniques most organizations already have in place.

 Detecting Lateral Movement

 Attackers work hard to stay under the radar, blending in with legitimate traffic and using native tools to avoid triggering alerts.
-To catch them in the act, organizations must deploy layered detection techniques capable of identifying subtle anomalies.
+To catch them in time to prevent damage, organizations must deploy layered detection techniques capable of identifying subtle anomalies:

 Preventing Lateral Movement